John Mawurndjul: Recognition and awards

 In 1988, Balang was awarded the Rothmans Foundation Award for best painting in traditional media as well as first prize in the Barunga Festival Art exhibition.

 In 1999, 2002, and 2016 Balang was awarded the bark painting prize at the Telstra National Aboriginal and Torres Strait Islander Art Award.

 In 2003, Balang was awarded the prestigious Clemenger Contemporary Art Award at the National Gallery of Victoria, recognizing his significant contributions to contemporary Indigenous art in Australia.
-The Clemenger Contemporary Art Award is a national prize that includes both Aboriginal and non-Aborginal Australian artists.
+The Clemenger Contemporary Art Award is a national prize that includes both Aboriginal and non-Aboriginal Australian artists.
 Reflecting on the award, Balang viewed it as a turning point in the world's perception of art, stating it demonstrated that "Aboriginal art and non-Aboriginal art were now considered ‘level’."

 2003 also saw Balang named by Australian Art Collector magazine as one of the country's 50 most collectible artists.
 His works have been singled out for praise by many critics, including Art Gallery of New South Wales senior curator Hetti Perkins, and artist Danie Mellor.

 In 2007, Mawurndjul was featured on the cover of UNTITLED.
 Portraits of Australian Artists, a photographic monograph by Sonia Payes published by Macmillan Art Publishing.

 In 2010, Balang became a Member of the Order of Australia.
 This was because of his work in preserving the Aboriginal culture and artistic style through his work.

 In addition to awards, Mawurndjul was featured in various Aboriginal books.
 He was featured in Crossing Country the Alchemy of Western Arnhem Land Art (Art Gallery of New South Wales, 2004).
 Mawurndjul was also the sole subject of exhibition catalogue Rarrk': John Mawurndjul: Journey through Time in Australia (Museum Tinguely and C Kauffman (eds), Crawford House Publishing, Belair, South Australia, 2005).